decentraland/adr/content/ADR-202-linked-wearables.md

 ## Decision

 LinkedWearables in Decentraland are wearables exclusively granted to owners of specific NFTs.
 While the wearables themselves cannot be traded, the underlying NFTs can.
-Verifying ownership of these wearables necessitated a third-party API.
+Verifying ownership of these wearables necessitated a service to provide the owner of the represented NFTs.
 To streamline this process, a new system of URNs for LinkedWearables and wearable metadata will be introduced.
 These URNs and metadata will comprehensively describe both the Decentraland wearable and its corresponding NFT, enabling on-chain verification of NFT ownership, thereby eliminating the reliance on third party APIs.

 Furthermore, the relationship between Decentraland Wearables and their associated NFT collection items will be recorded within the wearable entity's metadata.
 This ensures that when a LinkedWearable is submitted to the Catalyst node, it includes details about the represented NFT collections items.